tmax-cloud/opensql-mariadb/README.md

 # OpenSQL-MariaDB
 **OpenSQL-MariaDB** is the open source relational database based on MariaDB.
-It satisfies 100% MariaDB compatiblity.
+It satisfies 100% MariaDB compatibility.

 ## Binary distribution
 * Todo(technet)